Australia to invest millions in Great Barrier Reef restoration and protection

 - A$45 ($34) million to community engagement, coastal clean-up days and awareness raising activities.

-- A$40 ($30) million to enhance monitoring and reporting to track progress
+- A$40 ($30) million to enhance monitoring and reporting to track progress.

 "Millions of dollars will go into science and to better data management and to be able to test the impacts on the reef," he added.